 There is a significant amount of misinformation surrounding the need to study Further Mathematics for certain degree courses.
-The most authoritative advice on this can be found here: www.amsp.org.uk.

-We encourage both students and parents to read this information carefully as well as to check up-to-date information on individual university websites.
+We encourage both students and parents to check up-to-date information on individual university websites, rather than to rely on word of mouth.
 We do advise those students with a realistic chance of studying straight Economics at LSE and Cambridge to take Further Mathematics.
 Around 70% of successful applicants to Economics at both of these institutions studied the full Further Mathematics A Level.